 “What _ _ _ _ _ a little girl? _ didn’t - ” Her voice cracked.
 She was trying to hide her emotions.
 “Couldn’t have _ known _ _ a camera...”

 That one wrapped a warm, soft hand around the wrist she could still feel, her eyes welling up despite the effort.
-She looked up, to someone else, then closed them and started to move her thumb soothingly across the back of her hand instead.
+She looked up, to someone else, then closed them, and began to move her thumb soothingly across the back of her hand instead.

 “Can you save her?”